Ph.D. Degree Requirements

 Once students have successfully completed their comprehensive examinations, they should be involved in consultations with their advisor regarding the formation of a dissertation prospectus committee.
 The dissertation prospectus committee (which often becomes the dissertation committee) is comprised of at least three faculty members (two of which must be from the Political Science Department).
 This committee guides the student through the writing of a dissertation prospectus: a written document laying out the intended course of doctoral dissertation research.

-Students who pass both the first and second field of their comprehensive exam in their first attempt must successfully defend the dissertation prospectus through an oral examination within 8 months of being notified of the passage of their comprehensive exams.
-Students who fail one or both of their comprehensive exams must successfully defend the dissertation prospectus through an oral examination within 2 months of being notified of the passage of the second attempt of their comprehensive exams.
+Students who pass both the major and minor field comprehensive exams in their first attempt must successfully defend the dissertation prospectus through an oral examination within 9 months of being notified of the passage of their comprehensive exams.
+Students who fail one or both of their comprehensive exams must successfully defend the dissertation prospectus through an oral examination within 11 months of completing the first attempt of their comprehensive exams.
 The specifics of the dissertation prospectus vary from student to student and are worked out between the student and her/his advisor with these deadlines in mind.
 Approval of selected committee members and date of dissertation prospectus defense must be confirmed with the Director of Graduate Studies and Graduate Program Assistant.

 • Students must enroll for at least 30 hours of doctoral dissertation credit with no more than 10 credits in any one semester.